 Jay Ruud is the author of a new series of mystery novels revolving around the legend of King Arthur, featuring the venerable court spellbinder Merlin and his young assistant, the page Gildas, who investigate the crimes.

-Drama is one of Jay’s special interests, and as an avid amateur Thespian he has played various parts over the years in regional and community theater productions of Shakespeare (recently, e.g., Brabantio in Othello), musicals (most recently the Narrator and Mysterious Man in Into the Woods), and more modern “straight’ plays.
-He recently played Lady Bracknell in a production of The Importance of Being Earnest, where he had the interesting experience of playing his own daughter’s mother.
+Drama is one of Jay’s special interests, and as an avid amateur Thespian he has played various parts over the years in regional and community theater productions of Shakespeare (recently, e.g., Brabantio in Othello), musicals (most recently Horace Vandergelder ion Hello, Dolly!), and more modern “straight” plays.
+A few years ago he played Lady Bracknell in a production of The Importance of Being Earnest, where he had the interesting experience of playing his own daughter’s mother.
 Fortunately she is past the age when this could mess her up for life.

-He does have two spectacular children, an awesome wife, three loving dogs and a cat who resents them all, and four astounding grandchildren, including a pair of toddler twin boys.
+He does have two spectacular children, an awesome wife, three loving dogs, and four astounding grandchildren, including a pair of toddler twin boys.

-In real life, he is Professor and Chair of the English department at the University of Central Arkansas in Conway, where he has taught for thirteen years, prior to which he was dean of the College of Arts and Sciences at Northern State University in Aberdeen, South Dakota.
-He has a Ph.D. in Medieval Literature from the University of Wisconsin-Milwaukee, is a long-suffering Chicago Cubs fan, and believes that Lee Harvey Oswald acted alone.
+In real life, he is recently retired from his position as Professor and Chair of the English department at the University of Central Arkansas in Conway, where he taught for thirteen years, prior to which he was dean of the College of Arts and Sciences at Northern State University in Aberdeen, South Dakota.
+He has a Ph.D. in Medieval Literature from the University of Wisconsin-Milwaukee, is a long-suffering and finally redeemed Chicago Cubs fan, and believes that Lee Harvey Oswald acted alone.